 The best car Porsche ever built?
 The limited production SE / club sport, and following model, the 928GT (a 330bhp quad cam, 32 valve alloy 90 degree V8 with dog-leg manual five speed transaxle) are manual versions of the beast which are rarely seen on the road these days - one of the super rare cars that have now significantly climbed in value, with examples advertised for sale from £40k-£60k.
 Values of modern classic cars, produced in limited numbers, are continuing to rise in value, and represent a sound future investment, especially with the move to hybrid and all electric sports cars which lack the character of these muscle cars.

-Chris comments: "This is one of the most enjoyable laps I have driven at this circuit, not the fastest or with any considerable risk, or even the best lines (cold tyres and understeer), but memorable, as I have only seen a handful of 928s at the Nurburgring in last 11 trips."
+Chris comments: "This is one of the most enjoyable laps I have driven at this circuit, not the fastest or the best lines (cold tyres and understeer), but memorable, as I have only seen a handful of 928's at the Nurburgring in the last 11 trips."

 The 928S in the video comes from Norway, expertly driven by Lars-Erik - a true 928 enthusiast.
 It's a well prepared track car, roll cage with race GAZ suspension, plus other upgrades from 928 Motorsports - the car went very well, especially in the tighter corners compared to a car set up for road.
 Proof that not all 928's are for crossing Countries like a continental missile...